Zebra: Reproduction and parenting

-Among plains and mountain zebras, the adult females mate only with their harem stallion, while in Grévy's zebras, mating is more promiscuous and the males have larger testes for sperm competition.
+Among plains and mountain zebras, the adult females mate only with their harem stallion, while in Grévy's zebras, mating is more polygynandrous and the males have larger testes for sperm competition.
 Female zebras have five to ten day long oestrous cycles; physical signs include a swollen, everted (inside out) labia and copious flows of urine and mucus.
-Among reaching peak oestrous, mares spread-out their legs, lift their tails and open their mouths when in the presence of a male.
+Upon reaching peak oestrous, mares spread-out their legs, lift their tails and open their mouths when in the presence of a male.
 Males assess the female's reproductive state with a curled lip and bared teeth (flehmen response) and the female will solicit mating by backing in.
 Gestation is typically around a year.
 A few days to a month later, mares can return to oestrus.
 In harem-holding species, oestrus in a female becomes less noticeable to outside males as she gets older, hence competition for older females is virtually nonexistent.

 Usually, a single foal is born, which is capable of running within an hour of birth.
 A newborn zebra will follow anything that moves, so new mothers prevent other mares from approaching their foals as they become more familiar with the mother's striping pattern, smell and voice.
 At a few weeks old, foals begin to graze, but may continue to nurse for eight to thirteen months.
 Living in an arid environment, Grévy's zebras have longer nursing intervals and young only begin to drink water three months after birth.

 In plains and mountain zebras, foals are cared for mostly by their mothers, but if threatened by pack-hunting hyenas and dogs, the entire group works together to protect all the young.
 The group forms a protective front with the foals in the centre, and the stallion will rush at predators that come too close.
 In Grévy's zebras, young stay in "kindergartens" when their mothers leave for water.
 These groups are tended to by the territorial male.
 A stallion may look after a foal in his territory to ensure that the mother stays, though it may not be his.
 By contrast, plains zebra stallions are generally intolerant of foals that are not theirs and may practice infanticide and feticide via violence to the pregnant mare.